hsinyenwu/ggRibo/README_a0_preparing_Ribo-seq_for_ggRibo.md

 ## Two ways to generate P-site file (psf) format for ggRibo

 **Note: the Ribo-seq P-site coordinate file should look like this:**
-The first to forth columns are
+The first to forth columns are:
 (1) total counts
 (2) chromosome number
 (3) P-site chromsome coordinates